 Every industry expects a different level of professionalism.
 So how do you know how formal to be and what corporate jargon to use?

 Start by looking at the job description, company website, and other company communications, including employee LinkedIn posts.
 Of course, it’s always better to err on the side of formality.

-If you want to try your hand at professional writing before you apply, try one of Forage’s virtual experience programs.
-You’ll get a chance to do the kind of work you would in an entry-level role and learn how to communicate that work through client emails, email updates to your manager, and more.
+If you want to try your hand at professional writing before you apply, try one of Forage’s free job simulations.
+Not only will you get a chance to do the kind of work you would in an entry-level role, but you’ll learn how to communicate that work through client emails, email updates to your manager, and more.